tus/tus-js-client/README.md

 `withCredentials` in all XMLHttpRequests to use Cookies in requests.
 The remote server must accept CORS and credentials.
-* `chunkSize = Infinity`: a number indicating the maximum size of a chunk uploaded in a single request
+* `chunkSize = Infinity`: a number indicating the maximum size of a chunk uploaded in a single request.
+Note that if the server has hard limits (such as the minimum 5MB chunk size imposed by S3), specifying a chunk size which falls outside those hard limits will cause chunked uploads to fail
 * `metadata = {}`: an object with string values used as additional meta data which will be passed along to the server when (and only when) creating a new upload.
 Can be used for filenames, file types etc.